-Funds and Jan Särlvik representing Nordea Investment Funds.
-The Nomination Committee for the 2018 AGM is also described on page 55.
+The Nomination Committee for the 2021 AGM is also described above.

 The Committee's representatives have broad and extensive experience of Board work and work on Nomination Committees.

 The work of the Nomination Committee takes place during the end of the financial year and at the start of the new financial year.
 Prior to an AGM at which auditors are to be appointed, the Nomination Committee collaborates with the Audit Committee, which works with the evaluation of the work of the auditors.
 The Nomination Committee is to observe the guidelines that apply to independent Board members under the Swedish Corporate Governance Code when making nominations to the AGM.
 Shareholders have the opportunity to submit written proposals to the Nomination Committee.